Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: A note on the effect of the loss function

 \section{A note on the effect of the loss function}

 Among the many details in a DL model is the choice of the loss function.
-In this paper, we show that a standard architecture with a MAE loss function optimally performs in producing spectra at a higher S/N. However, the comparisons were made with synthetic data with noise being simplified to a Gaussian distribution with mean and standard deviation given by the observed flux and uncertainty in each spectral bin.
+In this paper, we show that a standard architecture with a MAE loss function optimally performs in producing spectra at a higher S/N. However, the comparisons were made with fitted data with noise being simplified to a Gaussian distribution with mean and standard deviation given by the observed flux and uncertainty in each spectral bin.
 Here we explore an additional case where the noise is modelled by a Laplacian distribution with scale given by the standard rule $\lambda=\sigma/\sqrt{2}$.
 Fig.~\ref{fig:lapl} compares the results when Laplacian noise is added.
 We also show the same procedure for an identical DL architecture (FS), where the loss function is changed to MSE, which has a higher dependence on outliers.
 Furthermore, we included an additional batch of noisy data, where the original S/N was decreased by a factor of 3, presented as a dotted extension in the top panels.
-Note that even in the case of Laplacian noise (representing a higher number of ``outliers'' with respect to a Gaussian distribution) the FS(MAE) method performs well, whereas FS(MSE) produces noticeably higher residual statistic.
+Even in the case of Laplacian noise (representing a higher number of ``outliers'' with respect to a Gaussian distribution), the FS(MAE) method performs well, whereas FS(MSE) produces noticeably higher residual statistic.
+We note that the result is equally favourable for MAE even in the case of Gaussian noise, therefore we favour the use of MAE as a robust loss function.

 \bsp